-A native of Poland, Adam Piotr Żukiewicz has performed across Europe, United States, Canada, Japan and Brazil.
+A native of Poland, Adam Piotr Żukiewicz has performed across Europe, United States, Canada, Japan, Brazil, Hong Kong and Macau.
 He has appeared on TV in Poland and Canada and his performances were broadcast in USA, Canada, Italy, Slovenia, and Poland.
 Mr. Żukiewicz's performances consistently receive critical acclaim, while the creative programming and interpretations continue to engage and inspire audiences across many countries.

-Maintaining an active international career Adam Żukiewicz performs solo recitals as well as chamber music concerts with renowned instrumentalists and vocalists in USA, Canada, Germany, Italy, Hong Kong and Poland.
-Highlights of recent performances include debut recitals at the Royal Lazienki Theatre in Warsaw, and Chicago Cultural Center (Dame Myra Hess Memorial Concert Series), concerts with the Edmonton Symphony Orchestra, Toronto Sinfonietta, Toronto Concert Orchestra and Celebrity Symphony Orchestra; debut recital at the Palau de la Musica Catalana in Barcelona (March 2014) as well as debut at the Residenztheater during the 2013 Munich Opera Festival Chamber Music Concert Series, performing a chamber music concert with Max Joseph Trio and members of the Bayerisches Staatsorchester.
+As an active soloist and chamber musician, Adam Piotr Żukiewicz performs internationally with renowned instrumentalists and vocalists in USA, Canada, Germany, Italy, Slovenia, Hong Kong, and Poland.
+Highlights of recent performances include debut recitals at the Royal Lazienki Theatre in Warsaw, and Chicago Cultural Center (Dame Myra Hess Memorial Concert Series), concerts with the Edmonton Symphony Orchestra, Toronto Sinfonietta, Toronto Concert Orchestra and Celebrity Symphony Orchestra; debut recital at the Palau de la Musica Catalana in Barcelona (March 2014), as well as debut at the Residenztheater during the 2013 Munich Opera Festival Chamber Music Concert Series, performing chamber music with the members of the Bayerische Staatsorchester.

 Competition successes include several first prizes in competitions in Poland, First Prize at the 2012 Shean Piano Competition in Canada, First Prize at the 2011 TD Canada Trust Music Competition, and Second Prize at the 13th Pacific Piano Competition in 2011 in Richmond, BC.
-Most recently Adam Żukiewicz became a medalist of the 2014 Maria Canals International Piano Competition in Barcelona, Spain.
+Mr. Żukiewicz is also a medalist of the 2014 Maria Canals International Piano Competition in Barcelona, Spain.

-Always keen on exploring new musical experiences, Adam Żukiewicz joined the Bayerisches Staatsoper for the 2015 production of Alban Berg’s Lulu, under the artistic direction of Kirill Petrenko.
-The following year Mr. Żukiewicz was invited to participate in the Europa Tour 2016 of the Bayerisches Staatsorchester, working and performing with Maestro Petrenko and soprano Diana Damrau.
+Always keen on exploring new musical experiences, Adam Piotr Żukiewicz joined the Bayerische Staatsoper for the 2015 production of Alban Berg’s Lulu, under the artistic direction of Kirill Petrenko.
+In September 2016 he joined the Bayerische Staatsorchester under Maestro Petrenko on their European tour, working and performing with Maestro Petrenko and soprano Diana Damrau.

-Pursuing many educational interests, in 2009 Adam Żukiewicz organized a regularly run series of music workshops at the St Michael’s Choir School in Toronto, exposing students of the school to highest quality of musical performances and providing them with an insight into the classical compositions as well as instruments through the direct contact with the renowned international and Canadian guest artists.
+Pursuing many educational interests, in 2009 Mr. Żukiewicz organized and directed a regularly run series of music workshops at the St Michael’s Choir School in Toronto.
+This outreach activity exposed students of the school to variety of classical and modern repertoire through musical performances presented by renowned international and Canadian guest artists.
 It was a very successful project that built many building musical and social bridges between the generations of musicians.

-Enthused by sharing music, thoughts and experiences of music, Adam Żukiewicz also enjoys teaching, lecturing as well as impromptu performances and musical discussions with musicians and music lovers alike.
-Beyond music he takes pleasure in reading, connecting with people, sports, travel, and nature, which he finds most inspiring.
+Enthused by sharing music, thoughts and experiences of music, Mr. Żukiewicz also enjoys teaching, lecturing, impromptu performances, singing in an amateur choir, and musical discussions with musicians and music lovers alike.
+Beyond music, he takes pleasure in reading, connecting with people, sports, travel, and nature, which he finds most inspiring.